 If you live in a state with high student loan debt, just remember, your child does not have to go to a college there.
 They can go to college in any state in the country.

 Do you know what’s even better?
 Your child can apply for grants and scholarships all over the United States.
-It’s also possible to open a college savings plan outside of your home state to get started saving for college.
+It’s also possible to open a college savings plan, such as a 529 plan, outside of your home state to get started saving for college.

 Just make sure you get crystal clear on all the details before saying “that’s the state for us” by performing your own research on certain states and universities.
 We know you’ll help your child make the right choice – and in the end, wherever they go will be perfect for them.